Bluestripe ribbon snake

-The bluestripe ribbon snake (Thamnophis sauritus nitae), which belongs in the same family as the garter snakes, is a subspecies of the ribbon snake that occurs along the Gulf Coast in Florida.
+The bluestripe ribbon snake (Thamnophis saurita nitae), which belongs in the same family as the garter snakes, is a subspecies of the ribbon snake that occurs along the Gulf Coast in Florida.
 Adults are thin and are black with a mid-dorsal stripe that is a lighter shade of black and two blue stripes, hence the name "bluestripe ribbon snake".
 They are semi-aquatic and are active during the day.
 They can be found by lakes, rivers, and slow-moving streams.

 Diet

 They eat frogs, salamanders, small fishes, earthworms, minnows, lizards, and insects.

 Size

 In adulthood they grow to be 45 to 63 cm.
 They start out at 17 to 18 cm after hatching.